ichilton/bytemark-bigv-api-doc/content/api/privileges.md

 ## Endpoints

-* POST   /users/USER_ID/privileges     - add a privilege to a user
-* GET    /users/USER_ID/privileges     - view details of a user's privileges
-* GET    /privileges     - view details of all the privileges a user can see
-* GET    /privileges/PRIV_ID - view details of a single privilege
-* PUT    /privileges/PRIV_ID - update details of a privilege
-* DELETE /privileges/PRIV_ID - remove a privilege
+    POST   /users/USER_ID/privileges   - add a privilege to a user GET    /users/USER_ID/privileges   - view details of a user's privileges GET    /privileges                 - view details of all the privileges a user can see GET    /privileges/ID              - view details of a single privilege PUT    /privileges/ID              - update details of a privilege DELETE /privileges/ID              - remove a privilege

-USER_ID should be replaced with a user id or username.
+USER_ID should be replaced with a user id or username and ID with the privilege id.

 ## Attributes